aspnet/AzureSignalR-samples/samples/BidirectionChat/README.md

         --functions-version 3
         ```

-    3. Renaming `local.settings.sample.json` to `local.settings.json`
-    4. Publish the sample to the Azure Function you created before.
+    3. Publish the sample to the Azure Function you created before.

         ```bash
         cd <root>/bidirectional-chat/csharp